tommyettinger/anim8-gdx/README.md

   - DIFFUSION
     - This is Floyd-Steinberg error-diffusion dithering.
     - It tends to look very good in still images, and very bad in animations.
-    - SCATTER is mostly the same as this algorithm, but uses blue noise to break up unpleasant patterns.
+    - SCATTER and NEUE are mostly the same as this algorithm, but use blue noise to break up unpleasant patterns.
-      - SCATTER is usually preferred.
+      - SCATTER or especially NEUE are usually preferred.
   - BLUE_NOISE
     - Blue noise, if you haven't heard the term, refers to a kind of sequence of values where low-frequency patterns don't appear at all, but mid- and high-frequency patterns are very common.
 2D blue noise is common in graphics code, often as a texture but sometimes as a sequence of points; it is used here because most vertebrate eyes employ a blue-noise distribution for sensory cells, and this makes blue noise appear natural to the human eye.
-    - Not the typical blue-noise dither; this incorporates a checkerboard pattern as well as a 64x64 blue noise texture.
+    - This is probably a typical blue-noise dither; it uses a different blue noise texture for each channel, and one texture that is shared across all RGB channels.
+    - BLUE_NOISE looks good for many animations because the dithered pixels don't move around between frames.
     - I should probably credit Alan Wolfe for writing so many invaluable articles about blue noise, such as [this introduction](https://blog.demofox.org/2018/01/30/what-the-heck-is-blue-noise/).
       - This also uses a triangular-mapped blue noise texture, which means most of its pixels are in the middle of the